 LEGOs.
 I tried everything to organize them and to get my son to organize them.
 I searched Pinterest for tips, tricks, and hacks to organize LEGOs for boys.
 The LEGO head that sorts them.
-Under the bed boxes that spread them out for easy viewing.
+IRIS USA SS-UB 40 Quart Underbed Store and Slide Storage Box-Tan Handle, Clear, Large, 6 Count that spread them out for easy viewing.
 IKEA storage drawers.
 Organize LEGOs by color, size, or project.
 I even arranged “special” display space LEGOs that had been built.
 I was going about this all wrong and I’ll tell you why.

 Related Post You May Also Like: 5 Things to Prepare Children For Success